 Booking & Documentation

-The Elder Protocol
+The Traditional Teacher Protocol

 The University of Toronto is located in the territory known as the Dish with One Spoon.

 Start by introducing yourself: if possible and applicable state your name, your traditional territory, your clan, and present territory.
 Please note that it is important to be specific in making your request.
-If the Elder accepts the tobacco s/he is accepting the request and will do her/his best to help you.
+If the Traditional Teacher accepts the tobacco s/he is accepting the request and will do her/his best to help you.
 If they cannot do what you are asking they will say so and not accept the tobacco.

 -